avrabie/terra-k8s/readme.md

 ## Learned the hard way:
 1. It matters where you put  `custom_data = filebase64("customdata.tpl")` as an attribute in your vm resource in Azure Specifically, adminuser was not being added to the docker group when provisioning the vm.
+2. Not really true (1), no idea why it worked.
+Problem seemed to be in the script itself.

 ### Terraform shortcuts